 5. MRP of Cement Bag

-MRP (maximum retails price) Check is also important to check on a cement bag.
+MRP (maximum retail price) Check is also important to check on a cement bag.
 The supplier or manufacturer can fool us by selling the cement bag for a price more than MRP.

-Therefore verifying the MRP before buying the cement bag will help the consumer to avoid any kinds of frauds.
+Therefore verifying the MRP before buying the cement bag will help the consumer to avoid any kind of fraud.